varocketry/guitar-mastery-hub/public/lessons/lesson_046_complete_theory_integration.md

 ---

-## 📖 SECTION 2: COMPREHENSIVE ANALYSIS EXERCISES
+## ðŸ“– SECTION 2: COMPREHENSIVE ANALYSIS EXERCISES

 ### Analysis Exercise 1: "Let It Be" - The Beatles